 Students have a supplemental online Canvas classroom.
 Students can email or call their professor during scheduled office hours.
 Absences from class for reasons other than health or emergencies will not be tolerated.
 Students are expected to be on time for class whether it is in person or online.
+The teacher to student ratio is 1:20.

-Laboratory
+• Laboratory

 Absences from student laboratory sessions are unacceptable.
 Laboratory schedules require a "building block" approach in which skills learned in one lab are utilized as the "building block" of another.
 The skills learned in student laboratory are essential for entry into the rotations in a clinical site to develop competency.
 Missed laboratory sessions are very difficult to make up and will be offered at faculty discretion.
-Make-up labs of essential lab skills; i.e. blood culture and dermal collection, will be arranged at the discretion of the instructor; but routine waived testing labs may not be offered as a make-up.
+Make-up labs of essential lab skills; i.e., blood culture and dermal collection, will be arranged at the discretion of the instructor; but routine waived testing labs may not be offered as a make-up.
 One missed lab will trigger a disciplinary discussion.
 Two missed labs will trigger probation.
+The teacher to student ratio is 1:5.